 After my first visit, I was sent home with an Adrenal test.
-Upon my next visit, it was determined that I was, in fact, suffering from Adrenal Fatigue, which explain my fatigue issues.
+Upon my next visit, it was determined that I was, in fact, suffering from Adrenal Fatigue, which explained my fatigue issues.
 It was also at this second visit, where my life changed forever.
 In my mind, I was looking to my Naturopath to confirm that the lump that had appeared in my breast was nothing more than the benign cyst I had thought it was all along.
 Needless to say, instead of verification, I became worried when she said she was “Highly Concerned” and immediately went to get me scheduled for a Mammogram the very same day.

 The tears began to fall.
 After everything, we went through with my father, never in my life did I expect I would be facing the possibility of my own Cancer diagnosis.
 In September 2016, my life forever changed with a Stage 3A ER+, PR+, HER2+, Breast Cancer diagnosis.
 Followed not long after by a stage 4 cancer diagnosis in July 2020.

 A Cancer Diagnosis Is a Very Scary Thing:

 Breast Cancer is a very common thing.
 You hear about it on the news with celebrities like Angela Jolie, and there is also an entire month dedicated to Breast Cancer awareness, but very few talk about the brutally honest feelings that come along with a Cancer diagnosis.

 Every cancer, just like every person is different, and each comes along with its own treatment plan.
 You feel lost, and scared, and the internet is not always helpful in explaining what certain side effects are, and how to deal with them naturally.
 Sure your oncologist will be quick to prescribe you yet another medication to help, but when you’re already being pumped full of toxic drugs designed to kill the Cancer, the last thing you want is more chemicals in your body, so you try to seek out natural remedies that will help you feel better.